 The best part about Osprey backpacks is that you can choose different sizes based on your height and waist size.
 Even better, the waist strap molds to your hips, making it extremely comfortable to carry for long periods of time.
 It also sits closer to your body which makes it feel lighter than it actually is.
 I love having a backpack that perfectly fits my 5’2 (1.57 m) frame.

-They are a bit pricey but they are very worth the money.
 It’s perfect for travelers who are preparing for a big trip that will involve a lot of overland travel.

 Backpacks for Women